 However, if you are a new migrant, this rule does not apply to you, as long as you get private health insurance within one year of arriving in Australia, or by the month of July following your 31st birthday (whichever comes first).

-Ambulance costs for one trip can range from A$600 to more than A$5500, if an air ambulance is necessary.
-To avoid this cost, you can become a member of Ambulance Victoria, which will cover all ambulance service costs throughout Australia.
-Membership costs A$75 for single and A$150 for families for one year.
+Ambulance costs for one trip can range from A$900 to more than A$5500, if an air ambulance is necessary.
+To avoid this, you can become a member of Ambulance Victoria - which will cover all ambulance service costs throughout Australia.
+Membership is A$40.30 for single cover and A$80.60 for family cover for one year.*